A person sits in a library reading a book while an image of a brain floats like a cloud over the person's head

 Expectations

-This digital course consists of three lessons, which altogether will take approximately 50-70 minutes to complete.
+This digital course consists of 3 lessons, which altogether will take approximately 50-70 minutes to complete.
 Additional resources or tips for further exploration are provided at the end of each lesson.
-Each lesson culminates in a knowledge check to confirm what you have learned and move on to the next lesson.
+Each lesson culminates in a knowledge check or assignment to confirm what you have learned and to enable you to move on to the next lesson.

 Intended Audience